Mesele-shishay/PhpMpesaSDK/README.md

 ## Support

-For support and queries, please [create an issue](link-to-issues) or contact [your-contact-information].

 ## Disclaimer

 This is example code for demonstration purposes.
 Ensure proper testing and security measures before using in a production environment.